HosseinAssaran/FreeRTOS_Examples/README.md

 until recieved new key press within timeout.Polling method is used in the example 015 which increases cpu overhead.</p>
 <p> In this example, we have used interrupt service routin for reading data from uart
-instead of polling to decrease cpu overhead </p>
+instead of polling to decrease cpu overhead.</p>

+### Exmpale 027
+<p> It echo each character you send to uart0 using interrupt and queue.</p>

+### Exmpale 028
+<p> Each time it wait for 16 characters to be typed with 10 seconds timeout.
+It uses buffer instead of queue.</p>